An open source Reactive UI sample

 Today is an exciting day for us, we are open-sourcing our sample reactive UI application, that we presented at React 2014!

-The app is called Reactive Trader®, it is a sample trading application which illustrates the different traits of a reactive application.
+The app is called Reactive Trader®, it is a sample trading application that illustrates the different traits of a reactive application.
 The app connects to a dummy pricing server via web socket using SignalR, displays real-time streaming prices, executes trades asynchronously, detect failures, recovers, etc.

 The app makes heavy use of Reactive Extensions (Rx) and the UI comes in 2 flavours:

 - a rich client build using WPF, RxNet and SignalR

 - and a web client using TypeScript and RxJS - this one is still work in progress but we will get it done if you guys show interest ;)

 We have been building reactive UIs and servers in the financial industry for years and we have tried to pack here some of the patterns and designs principles we use in our day to day job - hopefully, this will be useful for you and others.